-Outfall sampling and analysis is required under the 2022 MS4 General Permit when an outfall is observed to be flowing during dry weather conditions regardless of if it has exhibited evidence of an illicit discharge.
+Outfall sampling and analysis is required under the 2022 MS4 General Permit.
+Flow observed at an outfall during dry weather, regardless of whether or not it exhibits evidence of an illicit discharge, will be sampled and analyzed.

 A Quality Assurance Project Plan (QAPP) has been developed to provide sampling personnel the information that will assist them in collecting samples and using field equipment, test kits, and/or obtaining analyses.
 The QAPP describes the sampling procedures that should be used as well as the analytical methods and field equipment that are appropriate for use in investigating flowing outfalls.
 The QAPP also provides guidance on interpretation of the results obtained so that investigators can make informed decisions about whether to continue investigating a potential source, or whether results indicate a flowing outfall might be from a natural source.
 The QAPP is contained in Attachment 5 of this IDDE Plan.